Absolutia/skywave/README.md

 # skywave
 Chat program.
 Or its supposed to be.
 Doesn't really resemble one right now.
 Currently for command line Linux/BSD only, but we have planned a DOS port as well as GUI versions for Windows & Android.
-Uses ncurses, glibc(?) and a ton of stdlibs/std headers.
+Uses ncurses, glibc(?) and a ton of stdlibs.